Timson99/cmsi488/homework1/ada_grammar_exercise.md

 3. (14 pts) Here are a few Ohm grammar rules from the Ada programming language:

     Exp     = Exp1 ("and" Exp1)* | Exp1 ("or" Exp1)*
     Exp1    = Exp2 (relop Exp2)?
     Exp2    = "-"?
 Exp3 (addop Exp3)*
     Exp3    = Exp4 (mulop Exp4)*
     Exp4    = Exp5 ("**"  Exp5)? | "not" Exp5 | "abs" Exp5
     comment = "--" (~"\n" any)* "\n"

 	**a.
 What can you say about the relative precedences of and and or?**

 	Both "and" and "or" possess the same level of precedence, which is the lowest possible precedence in the overall context of the grammar.

 	**b.
 If possible, give an AST for the expression X and Y or Z. (Assume, of course, that an Exp5 can lead to identifiers and numbers, etc.) If this is not possible, prove that it is not possible.**

-	The given grammar does not permit the expression X and Y or Z. The Ohm grammar for part of the Ada language specifies that both expressions involved in the binary operators "and" or "or" must be of the form Exp1.
-Thus multiple consecutive expressions containing "and" and "or" are illegal.
+	The given Ohm grammar does not permit the expression X and Y or Z. The grammar specifies that all expressions involved with the binary operators "and" and "or" must be of the type Exp1.
+The nonassociativity of the grammar's operators prevents any kind of recursive return back to Exp.
+Thus expressions containing multiple instances of "and" and "or" are illegal.

 	**c.
 What are the associativities of the additive operators?
 The relational operators?**

-	The additive operators and the relational operators are left associative.
+	The additive operators and the relational operators are nonassociative.
+Rules for evaluating expressions after considering operator precedences are likely built into the language separately.

 	**d.
 Is the not operator right associative?
 Why or why not?**

-	The not operator is a unary operator that is applied to an expression provided at the right.
-Thus it is always evaluated in a right-to-left fashion, but describing the not operator as right associative is technically incorrect.
+	The not operator is right associative in the sense that it is a unary operator that is applied to an expression provided at the right.
+Thus it is always evaluated in a right-to-left fashion, but its "associativity" differs from the associativity of binary operators.

 	**e.
 Why do you think the negation operator was given a lower precedence than multiplication?**

-	Giving the negation operator a lower precedence than multiplication makes computations slightly easier with the syntax.
+	Giving the negation operator a lower precedence than multiplication likely makes computations slightly easier with the syntax.
 If a negative number is being multipled with another value, the multiplication occurs first, and then the negation is applied to the product.

 	**f.
 Give an abstract syntax tree for the expression -8 * 5.**